 How Do You Pick A Country?

-In many cases, the ILP directors are approached by people living in really cool locations who would love for the ILP program to start up in their country and are interested in running the program there (we call them Local Coordinators).
+In many cases, the ILP Directors are approached by people living in really cool locations who would love for the ILP program to start up in their country and are interested in running the program there (we call them Local Coordinators).
 One time, we had someone who volunteered with us way back in the 90's who moved abroad to Vanuatu, and wanted to start an ILP program there.
 We love that kind of connection!

-When this happens, there's a checklist of items that the ILP directors go through to see if the proposed area would be a good fit for our program.
-While each country is a bit different and we do we take cultural differences in mind (for example you might be living with a host family in Ukraine but in a dorm in China), there is a set of expectations and standards that make up what the ILP volunteer program is — and we aim to keep that as consistent as possible for all locations.
+When a potential new country is presented, there's a checklist of items that the ILP directors go through to see if the proposed area would be a good fit for our program.
+While each country is a bit different and we do we take cultural differences in mind (for example you might be living with a host family somewhere and a dorm room somewhere else), there is a set of expectations and standards that make up what the ILP volunteer program is — and we aim to keep that as consistent as possible for all locations.

 What Do You Look For?

 Is there a need for English education there?
-A semester abroad in London would be amazing, but that doesn't work for a company who specializes in English edcuation for obvious reasons.
+A semester abroad in London would be amazing, but that doesn't work for a company who specializes in English education for obvious reasons.
 Some parts of the world really see the value in speaking English fluently and so we're able to flourish there even more.
-Also, are there enough students in that city who are signed up for class?
-We've had some locations unfortunately fall through due to financial crisises which result in families not being able to afford the tuition to attend our volunteer's classes.
-That tuition helps subsidize volunteer costs and one of our main goals is making this an affordable program for you.
-There's a delicate balance here.

 We’re a program that’s focused on making a difference (especially with our humanitarian programs) but also want you to have travel time.
 Even if there’s a chance to open up a program in a really cool new country, many programs are looking for full-time teachers which leaves little room to explore or go on ILP vacations (which is often one of the reasons why volunteers choose ILP in the first place).